Feyerabend/ABC80/README.md

 in the beginning of the 80s were more evidently public slightly in time after I wrote the article but before the publication.
 Thus I guess that's why the article was published, because it was taken as an argument in that *later* debate -- although it wasn't intended as such.
-My article was created in a more open context, where there was no national grand plan for education on computer topics.
-It related to the diverse field where hardware (remember that IBM PC was launched in Sweden in 1983) and software were constantly shifting, and innovation was done in a very different way ...
+My article was created in a more open context, where there was yet no national grand plan for education on computer topics.
+It related to the diverse field where hardware (remember that IBM PC was launched in Sweden in 1983) and software were constantly shifting, and innovation was done in a very different way.
+Yes, education were brought to the masses, but not evolving around a single plan.
+It was diverse, discrete, non-uniform, but too much -- in my opinion -- focused on a single programming langauge: BASIC.

 Well back to the computer, ABC80, was a Swedish computer quite new at the time which came to market in 1978.
 It was bought by the school for classroom education in circa early